Feature Stories and Articles

 Section: Two Reverts and Reconnections

-it seems as though all celebrations are money-based nowadays.
+It seems as though all celebrations are money-based nowadays.
 How do we compare to festivals worldwide?